Missouri man drives over 1 million miles in his Volvo sedan

-ST. LOUIS (KTVI) – A lot has changed since 1991, but not Jim O’Shea’s car.
+ST. LOUIS, Mo.
+(KTVI) – A lot has changed since 1991, but not Jim O’Shea’s car.
 The Missouri man recently drove his Volvo 740 GLE past the 1 million-mile mark.

 “The good thing about this car is, it can’t get me in any trouble because it goes about 75 mph tops,” said O’Shea, of St. Louis County.
 “They made it so that the common man like myself can just replace the bulbs, you know, and everything just pulls right out.”